 All candidates for graduation must submit a Graduation Application.
-The absolute deadline for submission is the 10th class day of the final semester.
+The absolute deadline for submission is the 10th class day of the final semester, and students are encouraged to apply during the first week of class in their final semester.
 The deadline date is posted on the Graduate School website and is widely publicized by Student Services and the master's programs.
 The form must be submitted through Testudo, where students can also view their application status.